End-to-end-provenance/End-to-end-provenance.github.io/RTools.md

 * [*provExplainR*](https://github.com/End-to-end-provenance/provExplainR/blob/master/README.md) uses the provenance collected by rdtLite or rdt from two different executions of a script to help explain why the script results differ.

+* [*provTraceR*](https://github.com/End-to-end-provenance/provTraceR/blob/master/README.md) uses the provenance collected by rdtLite or rdt for a single R script or a series of R scripts to identify input files, output files, and exchanged files based on file hash values.

+* [*provAnalyzeR*](https://github.com/End-to-end-provenance/provAnalyzeR/blob/master/README.md) uses the provenance collected by rdtLite or rdt to identify and report coding anomalies (under development).

 * [*provClean*](https://github.com/End-to-end-provenance/provClean/blob/master/README.md) uses the provenance collected by rdtLite or rdt to create a simplified version of the original R script that contains only those statements needed to produce a specified result (under development).

 ## Installation